Or contact us online and we will quickly respond to you:

 So, you started with a goal, set up your page, and began to post content.
 A few months have gone by, giving you enough time to settle in and see things stabilize.
 Ideally, you’ll begin to see the results you’d like to early on.
 If you aren’t, however, don’t spend too much time worrying.
 It’s incredibly common for a company to have to spend a decent amount of time testing the waters and switching up strategies before they land on the one that works.
 The best way to move forward with your strategy is to consistently monitor your results by keeping a close eye on your analytics.
 Here, we’ll dive a bit more into this practice.

 KPI—or key performance indicators—is essentially a system that can track the performance of specific campaigns.
 This is what allows you to measure your results against your goals, therefore having something to go off when it comes to perfectly matching these two items.
 It’s essential to have this information when running your page.
+Also, be sure that you familiarize yourself with Facebook Pixel to properly track your KPI.
 The following are a few things you can track with KPI:

 Cost per conversion